QuantumAI-lib/NISQAI/README.md

 # NISQAI

 A Python/Matlab toolkit for quantum neural networks.
-Please read the [project proposal](proposal/nisqai.pdf) for detailed information about NISQAI.
+For an overview of our idea, please watch this short [YouTube Video]().
+For more detailed information, please read our [project proposal](proposal/nisqai.pdf).

 # Developers